 Our Hostel in Antwerp

 We stayed at Antwerp Backpackers Hostel (abhostel) for a few nights and to this day I want to go back.
 Located in what felt like a residential area, the owner was very nice and welcomes new guests personally.

 There was a hammock in the backyard and the place was very social as it was small and the kitchen and living room are tied together.
 Had a good jam session in there one night!
 Stay at abhostel, you won’t regret it.

 Rotterdam is nice to make a pit stop in if you have the time.
 I’ll be honest, the only reason we stopped in Rotterdam was that one of Will and I’s favourite artist, an Icelandic woman named Soley, was playing.

 We decided to make the stop to see the show – which didn’t disappoint.
-Rotterdam is a smaller city and we know travellers who skipped it and replaced it with a student town in the Netherlands like Leiden, Utrecht, Maastricht or just headed for Amsterdam because they got so excited.
+Rotterdam is a smaller city and we know travellers who skipped it and replaced it with a city/town in the Netherlands like Eindhoven, Leiden, Utrecht, Maastricht or just headed for Amsterdam because they got so excited.

 Things We Did in Rotterdam